Today's Wednesday • 11 mins read

 If your friend wishes to discuss the matter, listen without prejudice.
 But if they do not wish to talk to you about it, accept their wishes, and stop your probing questions.

 Respect your friend’s boundaries.
-Don’t try to talk them out of the relationship; it’s not your area to exercise control.
+Don’t try to talk them out of the relationship; it’s not your place to exercise control.

 Boundaries in relationships are a part of self-care.
 They are healthy, normal, and necessary.